How to Deep Clean and Dust Books

 - Seal the container and allow it to remain for at least one week.

 - Check the book and repeat the steps as needed.
 Fresh air, away from direct sunlight, will also dissipate the smoky odor.

 Reverse Moisture Damage

 If mildew has already taken hold in a book, isolate the mildewed book in a sealable plastic bag to prevent contamination of other items.
-Add dry blotters or cornstarch to help dry the book.
-Excessively wet mildew cannot be removed without smearing.
+Add cornstarch or dry blotters to help dry the book.
+Excessively wet mildew will smear if you try to remove it.

-You should wear a protective mask to prevent inhaling the spores.
-Disposable gloves and long-sleeved clothing is also a good idea.
+- Wear a protective mask, disposable gloves, and long-sleeved clothing to prevent inhaling or handling the spores.
 Mold spores spread easily and can cause problems with your health and belongings.

 - Again, use a dry vulcanized rubber sponge (soot sponge) to clean away the spotty mildew spores.
 As the mildew is transferred to the sponge, move to a clean area or a new piece of sponge.